netxms/netxms-doc/admin/grafana-integration.rst

 The datasource currently supports the following functionality:

-   * Visualisation of configured data collection items for objects in graphs and tables.
+   * Visualization of configured data collection items for objects in graphs and tables.
    * Listing of active alarms on a general or a per object basis

 .. _grafana-config: